-John Rosmarin has been a director of the Company and the Bank since 1997.
-Mr. Rosmarin has been the President and Chief Executive Officer of Saunders Manufacturing Company, Inc., an office products manufacturer and distributor, since 1982.
+John Rosmarin has been Vice Chairman of the Board of Directors of the Company since 2002 and a director of the Company and the Bank since 1997.
+Mr. Rosmarin is the President and Chief Executive Officer of Saunders Manufacturing Company, Inc., an office products manufacturer and distributor, a position he has held since 1982.